veINS Track: One Goal, One Vessel, One Cannulation, One VAD

 · Explain the 4Vs of hemodilution and the 3:1 ratio to achieve one vessel, one cannulation, one VAD

-Nancy Moureau is an internationally recognized speaker and expert in the field of vascular access practice.
-A nurse for more than 40 years, Dr. Moureau works as a home infusion nurse and is the owner and CEO of PICC Excellence, a company that provides online education for clinicians.
-A researcher and well-published author, she has received numerous awards and holds certifications in the specialty area of vascular access.
+Dr. Nancy Moureau is an internationally recognized speaker and expert in the field of vascular access practice.
+A nurse for more than 40 years, Dr. Moureau works as the CEO of PICC Excellence, creating online education for clinicians who insert and manage vascular access devices.
+PICC Excellence supports the only PICC certification process, Certified PICC Ultrasound Inserter, where those who meet and maintain qualifications gain the credentials CPUI or, for neonatal PICC certification, CNPI.